-

 What marketing metrics should your report cover?

 It depends a lot on the scope of your work and the agreements you have made beforehand.
-If you focus on email marketing, it is of course not necessary to include social media metrics in your report.
+If you focus on email marketing, it is of course, not necessary to include social media metrics in your report — unless your campaigns evolve.
 So, be sure that both you and the recipient of the marketing report have a clear understanding of the goals of your project.

 A good way to think about marketing efforts (and metrics) is to tie them to overall company goals.
 This can be done by creating a KPI tree.
 It might look like this:

 In the above example, you can see specific campaign metrics in yellow.
-But by creating the KPI tree, it becomes clear how the campaign ties into the core marketing strategy of the business.
-Having this in place might help people with less marketing knowledge understand how your marketing work is impacting the rest of the company.
+But by creating the KPI tree, it becomes clear how the campaign ties into the business's core marketing strategy.
+Having this in place might help people with less marketing knowledge understand how your marketing work impacts the rest of the company.

 - Engagements or clicks